github/learn.github.com/p/normal.md

 First, we simply edit the file.
 Now we want to commit that change, so we run the `git commit -a` command.
-The `-a` tells Git to stage all modified files and then commit - we'll cover the **staging area** next, but for now just running `git commit -a` will act something like the `commit` command in SVN.
+The `-a` tells Git to stage all modified files and then commit - we'll cover the "staging area" next, but for now just running `git commit -a` will act something like the `commit` command in SVN.